benscott/scratchpads-training/content/phylogenetic-tree.rst

 *Scratchpads provide a custom field formatter for displaying NeXML as phylogenetic trees.
 NeXML is an exchange standard for representing phyloinformatic data.*

-*This field formatter can be added to existing or custom content types - in this examle we'll use a custom *Tree* content type.*
+*This field formatter can be added to existing or custom content types - in this example we'll use a custom *Tree* content type.*

 Creating a new ‘Tree’ Content Type